yucicheung/CelexMatlabToolbox/CelexMatlabToolbox_UserGuide_English.md

     - Show and save denoised binary pics from events.
     - Show and save denoised gray pics from events.
     - Display 3D events flow from events.
+    - Accumulate frames by specified time interval in certain range (in percentage), and user can skip the first specified amount of frames if needed and also determine the time for each frame to show.
   - `demo.m`
     - An executable demo file, which includes all sample usage to call the functions in folder `functions`.